frnsys/hosny/readme.md

 You'll be presented with a screen which provides some basic world configuration options.
 Hit "Let's Start" and you'll be taken to the main simulation screen.
 Hit "Start Month" to run one month of the simulation.

+### Data

+Running the simulation will generate a log file at `simulation.log`.
+You can run the provided `log_to_csv.py` script to process this into a CSV of the simulation data.

 ## Sources

 - [Frequently Occurring Surnames from the Census 2000](http://www.census.gov/topics/population/genealogy/data/2000_surnames.html).
 Surnames occurring >= 100 more times in the 2000 census.
 Details here: <http://www2.census.gov/topics/genealogy/2000surnames/surnames.pdf>